ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/syntax.md

       bound of `non_float` (because the value is not a pointer to a floating-point block).

-    Using `mod everything` is appropriate for simple data represented directly, like `int` or `float32#`.
+    Using `mod everything` is appropriate for data represented directly, like `int` or `float32#`.

 * `any_non_null = any mod non_null`